Puttingal temple fire: Investigation

+The Inquiry Commission identified the causes of the incident as an unlicensed fireworks display, failure to maintain safety distances, use and storage of unauthorized fireworks, lack of crowd control, and the use of prohibited chemicals in firework manufacturing, as determined through public notices, site visits, and proceedings in Paravur and Kollam.

 Reactions

-Prime Minister of India Narendra Modi wrote on Twitter that the accident was "heart-rending and shocking beyond words" and that he was on his way to visit the area later in the afternoon, as was Chief Minister of Kerala, Oommen Chandy.
+Prime Minister of India Narendra Modi wrote on Twitter that the incident was "heart-rending and shocking beyond words" and that he was on his way to visit the area later in the afternoon, as was Chief Minister of Kerala, Oommen Chandy.
 Kerala state home minister Ramesh Chennithala visited the disaster site.
 Political parties postponed campaigning for the election to the Kerala Legislative Assembly out of respect.
 Neighbouring Karnataka offered to send a team but was turned down as Kerala apparently had the requirements.

 Modi announced ₹2 lakh ex-gratia to the kin of the deceased and ₹50 thousand to critically injured people.
 Oommen Chandy announced ex-gratia relief of ₹10 lakh to relatives of each of those killed in fire tragedy, ₹2 lakh for seriously injured.

 In the wake of the disaster, the Kerala Disaster Management Authority decided to re-examine the disaster preparedness of the Thrissur Pooram.
 The Chief Minister of Kerala, Oommen Chandy said that "Permission was never taken for the storage of fireworks inside the Temple."

 Movie

-Based on this incident as a backdrop, a Malayalam film named Kuttanpillayude Sivarathri was released in 2018 starring Suraj Venjaramoodu.
+A Malayalam film named Kuttanpillayude Sivarathri was released in 2018 starring Suraj Venjaramoodu and was based on the incident.